import pandas as pd

 plt.ylabel('level');

 Finally, let’s take a look if the predictions on the test set are competitive with the automatic ARIMA model that was selected earlier.
 The forecasts are better than the naive ones, but not as good as the ARIMA.
-However, keep in mind that we are working with a single model; we should iterate over several ETS models and pick the best one in order to compare with the ARIMA model found.
+However, keep in mind that we are working with a single model - just as we did for ARIMA models, we should iterate over several ETS models and pick the best one in order to compare with the ARIMA model found.

 The Theta method is a forecasting approach that has proved to be quite effective in competitions.
 It regularly appears as one of the best-performing models.
 Instead of decomposing a time series into Trend, Season and Remainder terms, the theta method decomposes a seasonally adjusted time series into short- and long-term components.
 The full reference for this method is Assimakopoulos and Nikolopoulos (2000).